Co-op Constitution Delver

 What it does

-The Delver is a secure, AI-powered tool for members, or those undertaking the About Co-op Constitutions module in the Co-op Academy.
+The Delver is a secure, AI-powered tool for Full Members, or those undertaking the About Co-op Constitutions module in the Co-op Academy.

 You can search across registered cooperative constitutions and Product Disclosure Statements (PDS) available through the Companies Office.
 If you prefer, you can request information by type of co-op such as: